 You’ve watched the market closely, and you’ve finally decided to take advantage of the low interest rates and purchase your own home.
 If you have, then you’ll need to know one universal truth for home buyers: All loans aren’t created equal.

 A negative amortization loan gives you the opportunity to pay the lowest possible monthly payments; but these payments won’t even cover the interest for the month.
-It’s risky in the long run because your loan will not only increase over time; you’ll also end up paying more because you’ll be carrying the loan for a longer period.
+It’s risky in the long run because your loan will not only increase over time; you’ll also end up paying more because you’ll be carrying the negative amortization loan for a longer period.

 With a fixed-rate mortgage, your interest rate will stay the same throughout the entire life of the loan.
 These types of loans are typically taken for 30 years in order to make the monthly payment lower, but can also be taken for 10, 15 or 20 years.
 The biggest disadvantage, however, is that only a small part of the principal will be paid off during the first few years.
 You can compare fixed-rate mortgages here.

 An adjustable-rate mortgage carries an interest rate that changes with the prime rate every year.
 Adjustable-rate mortgages offer some flexibility because you can take them for a much shorter period, but they’re also extremely risky if the interest rate happens to be fluctuating.
 Discover Home Loans has a good selection of both fixed-rate and adjustable-rate mortgages, if you are looking for the lowest rates.
 You can compare adjustable-rate mortgages here.

 Balloon mortgages are similar to fixed-rate mortgages because they offer low monthly payments, but you’re really paying the interest, not the principal, every month.
 Toward the end of the loan, you’ll owe a huge balloon payment on the principal.
-These work well if you have enough money saved for the balloon payment, but can be risky if your finances aren’t stable.
+Balloon mortgages work well if you have enough money saved for the balloon payment, but can be risky if your finances aren’t stable.